 Why do I have to go through homebuyer counseling?

 The City wants to do everything possible to make sure you’ll be able to stay in the home as long as you wish.
 Another family already lost the home; we don’t want that to happen again.
 Counseling agencies will help you get bank pre-approval and provide a Certificate of Completion.
 Pre-approvals and the Counseling Certifications are required before you apply for the City’s forgivable loan.
-The counseling is free.

 What Counseling Agencies are providing classes?